siyad01/senti/README.md

-# Roast Me, AI!
+# Senti - Roast
 **The Internet’s Meanest (and funniest) AI Roaster**

-Live Demo → https://roast-me-ai-yourname.streamlit.app (replace with your actual link after deploying)
+Live Demo → https://roast-ur-frnd.streamlit.app/ (replace with your actual link after deploying)

 ### What It Does
 You give it a name + (optional) one embarrassing fact → the AI instantly roasts that person in the most savage, hilarious way possible.